sugarlabs/help-activity/source/pippy_lessonplan.rst

 >>> print(‘Hello World’)

-Notice , ‘Hello World’ is enclosed in ‘’ or “”, this is what makes it a string.
+Notice, ‘Hello World’ is enclosed in ‘’ or “”, this is what makes it a string.
 All sequences of letters, words are strings. string can be recognised by Python and will be shown in output.